What is convalescent plasma?

 Why should I get an antibody test?

-Also, results from antibody tests might help medical experts understand how widely the new coronavirus has spread in our communities.
+Also, results from antibody tests might help medical experts understand how widely the new coronavirus has spread in communities.

 But, it’s important to know that a positive test result to an antibody test does not mean you are safe (immune) from getting COVID-19 in the future.
 Researchers are still working to understand how protective these antibodies to COVID-19 may be.